 Miss Nellie’s is a country-style cafe, serving homemade cakes, delicious coffee, light meals, a kids menu and cosy comfortable table and chairs indoors and outdoors.
 The customer service, dedication and commitment to their business was impressive.
 Try their ‘ruby chocolate’ treats for something a little different – the ruby chocolate cheesecake is divine.

 Where to stay in Port Macquarie

-We loved our stay at Ultiqa Village Resort.
-It is the home of 32 luxury three-bedroom bungalows.
+Ultiqa Village Resort is the home of 32 luxury three-bedroom bungalows.
 The Resort has an indoor swimming pool, sauna, clubhouse, gym, tennis courts, mini-golf, canoeing on the lake and fish feeding.
 There are BBQ facilities, outdoor lounges, free WiFi, games rooms and board games/puzzles/toys/DVDs all available from reception.
-Our bungalow offered us more than enough space for the four of us.
+Bungalows are spacious and offer the ease of a home-away-from-home feel.

-Amenities were at our finger tips reducing expenses while in Port Macquarie.
-This enabled us to cook and do laundry with ease, allowing us to enjoy outings and special treats.
+Amenities are at your finger tips reducing expenses while in Port Macquarie.
 The lake area had a lovely feel, very relaxing in the mornings and full of life later in the day.
-Our evenings consisted of fish feeding for the kids and happy hour by the water on a picnic blanket.
+Evenings consisted of fish feeding for the kids and happy hour by the water on a picnic blanket.
 The Resort was very family friendly and the service was impeccable, staff attending to our needs very efficiently.
-We would definitely look to stay there again on a return visit!

 Do yourself a favour and arrange some time in Coffs Harbour.
 There is so much on offer for the whole family on the coast and inland.